SuperiorServers/PixelMatrix/README.md

-Drag a png file onto PixelMatrix.exe or run "PixelMatrix.exe <file>"
+Drag a png file onto PixelMatrix.exe or run "PixelMatrix.exe file"

 Use output.txt and output.ico for map stuff